Quick Answer

 The defenses come from three different sources: board-level documents (rights plans), corporate charters (staggered boards), and state statutes (control-share, fair-price, business-combination).
 Each operates on a different trigger and has a different way of being neutralized.

-Shareholder Rights Plan (Poison Pill)
+How Does a Shareholder Rights Plan (Poison Pill) Dilute a Hostile Bidder?

 A shareholder rights plan, also called a poison pill, is a board-adopted mechanism that distributes rights to existing shareholders.
 Those rights sit dormant until a triggering event makes them exercisable, at which point they dilute the acquirer.